 Admirable.
 But do you know who writes the rules?
 Unfortunately, it’s literally never the people who bow out because the game is unfair.
 Nope.
 In our democratic republic, and in most of life, the winners write the rules.

-You want campaign finance reform?
+Do you want campaign finance reform?
 Term limits?
 Think Citizens United should be overturned?
 You won’t get any of it if you don’t control the levers of government.
 And we won’t control the levers of government in the USA if we “protest vote” our way to a second Trump term or another McConnell-led Senate.

 Bitching about the unfairness of it all will never fix the unfairness of it all.